 Before capturing an Horner controller screen, Cscape must first be used to assign a Screen Capture Control Register and Filename in the application.
-To do this, first open the User interface menu then select the Screen Capture item of the Config menu and then enter a Control Register and Filename.
+To do this, first open the Graphics Editor by selecting the View > Edit Screens item on the Cscape Screens menu.
+Next, select the Screen Capture item of the Graphics Editor Config menu and then enter a Control Register and Filename.